Permafrost/Tundra/README.md

     * `$list` is the resulting list with the given `$item` appended to the end.

+* #### tundra.list.object:coalesce

+  Returns the first object in the given list that is not null, or if all objects in the list are null, then the given item.

+  * Inputs:
+    * `$list` is an optional list of objects.
+    * `$item` is an optional object, included for convenience when using this service in a map step.
+  * Outputs:
+    * `$item` is the first object in the given `$list` that is not null, or the given input `$item` if it is not null.

 * #### tundra.list.object:compact

   Removes all null items from the given list, thereby shortening the